supm3n/supm3n/docs/PROJECT_FINANCIALS.md

 7. Troubleshooting

-Error: AdminControls is not defined
+Error: DashboardControls is not defined

-Fix: Ensure src/layouts/MainLayout.astro has the import statement AND the <AdminControls /> tag inside the body.
+Fix: Ensure src/layouts/MainLayout.astro has the import statement AND the <DashboardControls /> tag inside the body.

 Error: SQLITE_TOOBIG